Buckriders: History

 Earliest records mentioning the buckriders originate from a tome called Oorzaeke, bewys en ondekkinge van een goddelooze, bezwoorne bende nagtdieven en knevelaers binnen de landen van Overmaeze en aenpalende landstreeken, which approximately translates to Causes, proof and discovery of a godless, averted gang of night thieves and gaggers within the lands of 'Overmaas' and adjacent regions.

 This book was written in 1779 by S.J.P.
 Sleinada (real name Pastor A. Daniels).

 This pastor, who lived in Landgraaf, knew several buckriders personally.
 The author tells us that these robbers made a pact with the Devil and rode their bucks at night.

-The common people told stories about them flying through the sky, pronouncing the following spell: 'Over huis, over tuin, over staak, en dat tot Keulen in de wijnkelder!' (across houses, across gardens, across stakes (fences), even to Cologne into the wine cellar!).
+The common people told stories about them flying through the sky, pronouncing the following spell: "Over huis, over tuin, over staak, en dat tot Keulen in de wijnkelder!" (lit.
+'Across houses, across gardens, across stakes [fences], even to Cologne into the wine cellar!').

 Both worshiping and riding a goat have been associated with the Witches' Sabbath and other devilish practices for centuries.
 According to old folk tales, people who had made a pact with the devil moved at night on bucks.

 The present interpretation is that a number of criminal gangs robbed houses and committed other crimes, using the myth to their advantage.
 Also, many of the buckriders that were arrested are thought to be innocent, as confessions were obtained through torture.
 The condemnation of people because of an impious oath or their alleged alliance with the devil can be compared to the witch trials in Europe between 1450 and 1750 with brutal persecutions.

-In the Overmaasse trials the term 'buckriders' is only mentioned late, probably under the influence of the trial in Wellen.
-The word 'buck' does appear here in a lawsuit in 1773.
+In the Overmaasse trials the term "buckriders" is only mentioned late, probably under the influence of the trial in Wellen.
+The word "buck" does appear here in a lawsuit in 1773.
 In that trial, Mathijs Smeets from Beek claimed that he and 42 others had sat on large bucks at night and flown to Venlo to commit a robbery there.

 In historiography, two opposing observations arise about the buckriders: